RubenVanEldik/PEIROCOM/README.md

 ### Optimization

 The optimization is the core of PEIROCOM.
 All input parameters are dynamically defined, this makes it possible to select the countries and climate years that should be included in a specific run.
-The model uses the time-hierarchical solution method (THS) to improve the optimization time.

 ### Analysis